aeonSolutions/Open-Scientific-Research/README.md

 ## [4D Science Project - beyond static research communications](https://github.com/aeonSolutions/Aeonlabs-4D-Science-Project---beyond-static-research-communications/tree/main)
 <sup>**Status:** Project being planned </sup> <br>

-The main idea foe this project is to develop a work environment using Unreal Engine 5.x where is possible to work experimental data beyond a 2D spread sheet , in particular time dependent experimental data that requires motion graphics and animated chart plots.
+The main idea for this project is to develop a work environment using Unreal Engine 5.x where is possible to work experimental data beyond a 2D spreadsheet, in particular time-dependent experimental data that requires motion graphics and animated chart plots.

 <br>

 ## [Smart Asphalt Roads Project](https://github.com/aeonSolutions/aeonlabs-open-science-Smart-Asphalt-Roads-Project/tree/main)
 <sup>**Status:** Project started </sup> <br>

 I've started preliminary work on my future project in the area of "self-sensing asphalt" for smart roads and highways.
 The very first task is to understand embedded wireless radio transmission into the surface of the asphalt road itself.
-This project is scheduled to resume next month of December, 2023.
+This project is scheduled to resume next month July 2024.

 <p align="center">
   <img src="https://github.com/aeonSolutions/aeonlabs-open-science-Smart-Asphalt-Roads-Project/blob/main/concept%20prototypes/concept%20prototype%20mockup%20with%20a%20UHF%20RFID%20noted%20tag.jpg"  height="200">